anirudhkaushal/quotes_updater/README.md

 # Latest quote

-Quote: Six essential qualities that are the key to success: Sincerity, personal integrity, humility, courtesy, wisdom, charity.
+Quote: As an organizer I start from where the world is, as it is, not as I would like it to be.

-By: William C. Menninger
+By: Saul Alinsky